nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 The JWT must be signed by the PSP' using the key belonging to the relying party access certificate issued by a Relying Party Access Certificate Authority (CA) described in ARF section 6.4[^arf] and ARF Annex 2 A.2.3.27 Topic 27[^arf_annex2].

-Example of the JWT payload:
+Example of a Payment Authorization Object payload:
 ```json
 POST /post HTTP/1.1
 Host: bank.example.com/payment-initiation